 How does this affect my teaching?

-Indeed, teachers don't just explain known music to students, they largely are responsible for introducing students to music and culture — and that is a hefty responsibility.
+Indeed, teachers don't just explain known music to students, they largely are responsible for introducing students to music and culture.
 Some teachers are so enthusiastic about their particular musical tastes that they are happy to indoctrinate their students.
 But I'm not one of those teachers.
-For better or worse, I do not feel a part of any particular tradition; so I am not inclined to encourage students to embrace one tradition over others.
-I want to celebrate and appreciate our 21st century diverse global culture.
+For better or worse, I don't embrace any particular tradition.
+I celebrate and appreciate our 21st century diverse global culture.

 I imagine readers now saying: "Why even deal with all this philosophy‽ I just want to rock out!" or "I just want to make beautiful expressive music" or "I'm just trying to work on how to control my finger position!"
 Well, let's be practical.
 Anyone truly confident and happy in their task at hand, great.
 I spend much of my time in lessons just working on practical things or learning great classics, jamming, or singing songs.
 But as a teacher with the responsibility of guiding my students, I deal with these philosophical concerns.
 I am not comfortable being only a traditional classical guitarist or a folk singer or an experimental composer (et cetera).
 I am interested in exploring it all.
 All of this and more are within my culture today, including the philosophical ideas.

 Like the postmodernists, I am concerned about cultural biases I see in society — especially in education.
 But I reject postmodern ideas of absolute relativism and everything as fundamentally symbolic.
 Though we live our experiences in cultural context, the bulk of our experience is biological.
 Differences are easy to see because they stick out (because of the nature of our human cognition).
-But common universals are just as important to recognize.
-We could not even empathize with others at all were it not for shared common experiences.
+But common universals are just as important to understand.
+We could not even empathize with others at all were it not for shared, common experiences.

 Here are some ways that my philosophy plays out in my teaching:

 My approach as a teacher is as a knowledgeable and thoughtful guide through this complex world of styles, techniques, cultures, and musical potentials.
 I challenge students to achieve based on their individual goals, interests, and abilities.
-I let them be in charge of their creative directions; but I am willing to direct students and make decisions when needed.
+I let them be in charge of their creative directions; but I direct students and make decisions when needed.
 I express my opinions while trying not to impose them.

 Pop/folk teachers typically teach just enough theory to be functional, and they assume that the goal is to play or explore within the attitude and idiom of their particular cultural background.
 They may or may not use notation, and learning is often approached through lots of listening and mimicking of recordings.
 In contrast, classical teachers often teach a regimen of progressive learning through music notation, famous composers, and very careful, technical practice.

-I understand the pros and cons of various approaches.
+I understand the pros and cons of these various approaches.
 I don't restrict students' potential by insisting they play traditional music or with traditional techniques.
 On the other hand, there are known techniques that work while other approaches risk injury.
 I provide clear direction and strong goals when appropriate, but I encourage experimentation when healthy.
 If I know of resources or a teacher where a student could learn their particular goals more effectively, I will refer students to them.